privacyidea/privacyidea/doc/glossary/index.rst

            role.

         .. note:: Use this carefully.
-Imagine you defined a resolver to a specific group in your Active Directory to be the pricacyIDEA admins.
+Imagine you defined a resolver to a specific group in your Active Directory to be the privacyIDEA admins.
 Then the Active Directory domain admins can
            simply add users to be administrator in privacyIDEA.